KosmosFramework/kosmos-systems-auditor/README.md

 The KOSMOS Systems Auditor provides unprecedented tools for diagnosing civilizational thermodynamic failure and offers the first objective basis for system design aligned with 3.8 billion years of evolutionary optimization.

 Civilization-Scale Innovation: The KOSMOS Systems Auditor provides humanity's first objective tools for designing institutions compatible with the physical constraints that govern sustainable systems.
-This represents the foundational knowledge required for transitioning from extractive to regenerative civilization.
+This represents the foundational knowledge required for transitioning from an extractive to regenerative civilization.

 Evolutionary Necessity: In a universe governed by thermodynamic constraints, the framework represents inevitable human adaptation to physical reality.
 The only question is whether adoption occurs through conscious choice or collapse-driven necessity.